To welcome interfaith couples, this Conservative synagogue hired a cantor who's allowed to wed them - Jewish Telegraphic Agency

 In recent years, the movement’s standards on intermarriage have shifted.
 In 2017, Conservative institutions voted to allow non-Jews to become members of synagogues.
 The following year, it removed a ban on its rabbis attending interfaith weddings.

-In 2020, the USCJ hired Keren McGinity as interfaith specialist; like Freudenberger, her spouse is not Jewish.
+In 2020, the USCJ hired Keren McGinity as interfaith specialist.
 She recently produced a handbook on interfaith inclusion that Blumenthal says is a vital step in shifting the status of interfaith families within the movement while holding firm on matters of traditional Jewish law, or halacha, which forbids Jews from marrying non-Jews.

 Blumenthal said the movement has established a task force that will recommend further steps for welcoming intermarried couples.
 He said the task force, composed of clergy and lay leaders, will aim to “balance tradition and modernity within the framework of halacha.”